Under the right to rent scheme, landlords must verify the immigration status of tenants before they move into their property.

 Other tenants will have a time limit on their right to rent in the UK.
 When checking their immigration status, you’ll need to take a note of how long they’re allowed to stay for and then complete a follow-up check before the end of that time.

-It’s important that landlords don’t discriminate and only check the immigration status of tenants they believe not to be British citizens.
+It’s important that landlords don’t discriminate by only checking the immigration status of tenants they believe not to be British citizens.
 If you’re found to discriminate when completing immigration checks, you could face legal action.

 What are the rules for Ukrainian tenants?